meeb/tubesync/README.md

 $ docker logs --follow tubesync
 ```

-To include logs with an issue report, please exteact a file and attach it to the issue.
+To include logs with an issue report, please extract a file and attach it to the issue.
 The command below creates the `TubeSync.logs.txt` file with the logs from the `tubesync` container:

 ```bash